 In Lakeland, just an hour outside Orlando, you will find one of the last remaining drive-in theaters in the area.
 This drive-in is one of the cleanest and most affordable around.
 Double features are only 7 bucks a person, and on occasional weekends you may even be able to see 3 features for one low price.
 Treat yourself to some old-fashioned fun; what a nice classic activity to enjoy year-round!

 Circle B Bar Reserve

 Central Florida is one of the most natural and forested areas of the state.
 It’s home to many parks and reserves and hiking trails.
 Plenty of wildlife can be seen everywhere.
 Unfortunately, most tourists do not know this as they never venture outside of the crazy Orlando area.
-Just a quick half hour away is Circle B Bar Reserve, one of the best locations for seeing alligators in their natural habitat.
+Circle B Bar Reserve is a quick half hour drive.
+This quiet preserve is a hotspot for seeing alligators in their natural habitat.

-On a single visit, you are more than likely to see at least a dozen gators (depending on weather and time of day).
+On a single visit, you are more than likely to see at least a dozen gators.
+Note that gators are most active during the spring and summer months.
 Bald eagles, tortoises, and many different bird species are also commonly seen.
 Several miles of scenic hiking trails will give you a glimpse of Florida’s natural plant and wildlife species.
-Be sure to reserve your spot on the guided tram ride; here a park volunteer will guide you through the park.
+Be sure to reserve your spot on the guided tram ride.
+A volunteer will guide you through the park.